alany1/audio-localization/README.md

     )
 ```

-Finally, we can save the movie as a GIF or MP4.
+Finally, we can save the movie as MP4.
 ```

 # Upsample the movie to the original resolution